PawelDabrowski83/genAlgo/README.md

 <p>MutatorService, an interface responsible for mutating gene values.
 Based on given strategies selected bits chenging its value in order to
     faster find target. </p>
-<p>Classes that implement MutatorService have additional mutationChance field that is set in constructor (takes random value from 0 - 100) and represents probability of mutation in percent.</p>
+<p>Classes that implement MutatorService have additional mutationChance field that is set in setter (takes random value from 0 - 100) and represents probability of mutation in percent.
+Set in seter becouse in each generation of Gene mutationChance can be different</p>

 ```
 interface MutatorService